beautiful-code/bc-website/content/case-studies/simplifying-service-discovery-with-an-ai-powered-sales-agent.md

 slug: "simplifying-service-discovery-with-an-ai-powered-sales-agent"
 title: "Simplifying Service Discovery with an AI-Powered Sales Agent"
 industry: "Technology"
-heroImage: "/case-studies/simplifying-service-discovery-with-an-ai-powered-sales-agent/hero-image.svg"
+heroImage: "/case-studies/simplifying-service-discovery-with-an-ai-powered-sales-agent/simplifying-service-discovery-with-an-ai-powered-sales-agent.svg"
-problemStatement: "Customers faced a complex service discovery process, struggling to map their technical problems to the right solutions from a vast catalog and documentation library."
+problemStatement: "The client's vast service catalog was overwhelming, even for expert customers.
+Prospects struggled to find the right solution for their needs, leading to a long sales cycle, stalled deals, and customer drop-off."
-clientInfo: "A leading global provider of on-demand, private network and cloud connectivity solutions."
+clientInfo: "A global leader in enterprise cloud connectivity with an extensive portfolio of services.
+Their own success had made their offerings too complex for customers to navigate."
 # clientImage: "/case-studies/simplifying-service-discovery-with-an-ai-powered-sales-agent/client-logo.svg"
 outcomes:
   - outcome: "Accelerated the customer service discovery journey."